primaza/primaza/docs/book/src/entities/servicebinding.md

   This value will be an empty string if successful.
 - `Status`: Status of service binding can be `True` or `False`.
 - `Reason`: The reason has values defined as `NoMatchingWorkloads`, `ErrorFetchSecret`, `Successful` and `Binding Failure`
+- `Connections`: The list of workloads the service is bound to

 ## Use Cases